 Fitness and Wellness Guidelines.

 NFPD strives to make sure its employees are as healthy and fit as possible.
 Toward that end, a comprehensive program of fitness and wellness is offered to all employees.
-Comprehensive physical examinations and physical fitness screenings shall be conducted in accordance with the SOGs.
+Comprehensive physical examinations and physical fitness screenings shall be conducted in accordance with the SOPs.

 Problem Resolution and Disciplinary Procedures